How to Get a Paid Job Teaching English in Barcelona

 Getting a Work Visa

-This subject is really another article in of itself, but the basics are as follows: Getting a work visa in Barcelona is a catch-22.
-You will need a company or school to sponsor you to get the visa, but you will need the visa to get a job in the first place.
-The process is timely and costly.
+This subject is really another article in of itself, but the basics are as follows: Getting a work visa in Barcelona is a catch-22 without assistance from the TEFL school you attend and/or a company willing to sponsor you.
+You will need a company or school to sponsor you to get the visa, but you will need a long-term visa to get a job in the first place.
+The process can take some time.
 You will need a lawyer, at least a thousand Euros (if not more) and time.
-As of right now (2010) the Spanish government is not offering visas to English teachers, but this could change in the future.

-Your best option is to contact an emigration lawyer immediately upon arrival in Barcelona, and then follow their advice.
-Most lawyers will charge between 400 to 600 Euros for the legalization process, paid in parts.
+Apart from help from a reputable TEFL school with a branch in Barcelona, your best option is to contact an emigration lawyer immediately upon arrival in Barcelona, and then follow their advice.
+Most lawyers will charge a few hundred Euros for the legalization process, paid in parts.
 It is not a good idea to try to figure out the emigration process on your own, so a skilled lawyer who will help you with the process is worth every penny.